libgdx/libgdx.github.io/_pages/dev/-tutorials/simple_game_extended.md

 Next, we set the Screen of the Game to a `MainMenuScreen` object, with a Drop instance as its first and only parameter.

 A common mistake is to forget to call `super.render()` with a Game implementation.
-Without this call, the Screen that you set in the `create()` method will not be rendered!
+Without this call, the Screen that you set in the `create()` method will not be rendered if you override the render method in your Game class!
+{: .notice--primary}

-Finally, another reminder to dispose of objects!
+Finally, another reminder to dispose of your (heavy) objects!
 Some further reading on this can be found [here](https://github.com/libgdx/libgdx/wiki/Managing-your-assets).
-{: .notice--primary}

 ## The Main Menu
 Now, let's get into the nitty-gritty of the `MainMenuScreen` class.